Dr. Brandon CohenMedical Director

 Dr. Brandon Cohen has been with Sunset Animal Hospital since July 2016.
 Even though he is a new veterinarian, he has 3 years under his belt as a veterinary technician.
 He obtained a Bachelor of Science in Biology and a Minor in Chemistry at Cal State Hayward (now Cal State East Bay).
 Dr. Cohen received his BVMS (Bachelor of Veterinary Medicine and Surgery) from Glasgow University in Scotland.
 In addition to his education, he has done several internships in the UK, United States, Thailand and Mexico, which in turn, gave him a broad range of experiences with veterinary medicine in different cultures.
 He continues to develop his special interests in Exotic medicine, Marine Mammal medicine and Emergency and Critical Care medicine through continuing education.
 Finally, to complement his education and experience he completed a rotating internship at Animal Specialty and Emergency Center in Los Angeles which covered Internal Medicine, Surgery, Emergency and Critical Care, Radiology and Cardiology.

-Now that Dr. Cohen has finished his long journey of vet school and with the support of both families, he can focus on starting a family with his wife Leticia and this past January they welcomed their newborn son Alastair to the family.
+Now that Dr. Cohen has finished his long journey of vet school and with the support of both families, he has had time to focus on starting a family with his wife Leticia and this past January they welcomed their newborn son Alastair to the family.
 When it comes to “me time”, he likes to read Stephen King novels, listen to music particularly rock, metal and his guilty pleasure Lady Gaga!
 To exercise his surgery hands, he loves to play all video games!
 Finally, to balance his life by getting outdoors he likes to run, hike and camp.
-The Cohen house is filled with a variety of “Pibbles” to love, starting with “Salma” who is a sweet Chihuahua that has a larger than life attitude and a love for being picked up and carried, “Ardbeg and Tyr” his two Australian Kelpies who are brother and sister from a different litter that love to run, hike, and create mischief, the protector of the house and Alastair's resident nanny cat “Willow” a rescue kitty from his internship that never leaves his side, “Turtle without a name” a Red Eared Slider Turtle (yes, that is his real name), Jörmungandr Shoelace the juvenile corn snake, 'Demona' the gargoyle gecko, and his two furry cohorts, the ever elusive 'Tarot” who is sister to Dr. Miller's cat 'Harper and is often found sleeping in the Doctor's office and 'Rune' who is cousin to 'Tarot' and 'Harper' and enjoys coming to work and helping Dr Cohen make adorable videos of Alastair laugh while 'Rune' runs amok through the house.
+The Cohen house is filled with a variety of 'fur babies' to love, starting with “Fenrir” who is a sweet Chihuahua that has a larger than life attitude and a love for being picked up and carried, “Ardbeg and Tyr” his two Australian Kelpies who are brother and sister from a different litter that love to run, hike, and create mischief, the protector of the house and Alastair's resident nanny cat “Willow” a rescue kitty from his internship that never leaves their side, “Turtle without a name” a Red Eared Slider Turtle (yes, that is his real name), Jörmungandr Shoelace the juvenile corn snake, 'Demona' the gargoyle gecko, and his two furry cohorts, the ever elusive 'Tarot” who is sister to Dr. Miller's cat 'Harper and is often found sleeping in the Doctor's office and 'Rune' who is cousin to 'Tarot' and 'Harper' and enjoys coming to work and helping Dr Cohen make adorable videos of Alastair laugh while 'Rune' runs amok through the house.